 Yale Law School is a community of commitment: commitment to world-class scholarship, to professional excellence, and to service for the greater good.
-We are pleased that you are interested in joining this community.
+We are pleased that you are interested in joining our community.

-Please also visit our Admissions Blog, which answers questions about our admissions process and provides information about events in and around New Haven.
+Please make sure to visit our Admissions Blog, which answers questions about our J.D. admissions process, contains tips and advice for applicants, and provides information about events in and around New Haven.

 Costs and Finances

 Tuition for the 2013-2014 academic year is $52,400.
 An administrative and activities fee of $2,250 is also required.

 Yale Law School’s financial aid policies and programs are designed to make it possible for students to pursue their legal education at Yale, regardless of their financial circumstances.

 Approximately 75% of the student body received some form of financial aid for the 2012-2013 academic year, and approximately 56% of YLS students qualify for Law School grants, which are awarded solely on the basis of financial need.

 The Law School has also pioneered a loan repayment assistance program that allows students to take jobs in any sector (legal or non-legal), including nonprofit organizations, public interest, government, academia, or small firms.
 The Career Options Assistance Program (COAP) is one of the most generous and flexible loan forgiveness programs in existence.

 Last year, YLS provided $3.6 million in COAP benefits to 416 graduates.